-CAUTION: In order for film oxygen barrier to contribute its full product protection value, package seal integrity must be satisfactory.
-Poor quality seals can negate a film's good barrier by allowing oxygen transmission through channel leakers and imperfections.
+CAUTION: In order for a film oxygen barrier to contribute its full product protection value, package seal integrity must be satisfactory; poor-quality seals can negate a film's good barrier by allowing oxygen transmission through channel leakers and imperfections.

 CO2 TR will be 3 to 5 times the OTR value at 73ºF (23ºC), 0% RH